Dental Career

 Why Work with a Dental Service Organization?

-Ideally, the goal of a great DSO is to handle the business side of running a dental practice, which will free you to do your best work as a dentist.
-In fact, successful DSOs know exactly who their customer is: you, the dentist.
-Without the constant burden of administrative needs pulling attention away from treating your patients, dentists working with the support of a dental service organization can focus fully on what really matters: patients.
+Ideally, an outstanding DSO aims to handle the business side of running a dental practice.
+This will free up your time to do your best work as a dentist.
+Successful DSOs know precisely who their customer is: you, the dentist.
+Without the constant burden of administrative needs pulling attention away from treating your patients, dentists working with the support of a DSO can focus entirely on what matters: patients.

-While many dental schools offer some business classes to their students, no one expects you to have the same level of knowledge as industry experts!
+While many dental schools offer some business classes, no one expects you to have the same level of knowledge as industry experts!
 Sadly, this lack of know-how for the administrative side of practice ownership can severely limit your practice’s potential.
-You became a dentist to improve your patients’ lives by providing amazing oral healthcare, not to spend your time laboring over the details of how often an autoclave needs its gasket replaced.
+You became a dentist to improve your patients’ lives by providing exceptional oral healthcare.

 Download our Free Guide to Choosing Your Dental Career!
 Download Now

 Successful dentists have amazing skills for task delegation.
-When you find an incredible assistant and you work together over time, you learn what tasks to entrust to them so that you can treat more patients with your full focus.
+When you find an incredible assistant, and you work together over time, you learn what tasks to entrust to them so that you can treat more patients with your complete focus.
 Working with the support of a dental service organization is the same idea.
-Delegating business functions to a support team is not only a great way to free yourself to focus on clinical matters; it’s also a great business move.
+Delegating business functions to a support team is a great way to free yourself.
+You can then focus on clinical matters and better business moves.

-The best dental service organizations know exactly what you need to succeed.
-Dental practices that work with DSOs can take advantage of well-educated and trained teams to assist with your business needs.
+The best DSOs know exactly what you need to succeed.
+Dental practices working with DSOs can use well-educated and trained teams to assist with your business needs.
 That means greater returns on investment and a more efficient practice overall.
 A well-run dental practice can treat more patients with a consistently high quality of care.
-At the end of the day, improving oral health and changing lives for the better is what dentistry is all about, and the support of a great DSO can make all the difference in accomplishing that goal.
+Improving oral health and changing lives for the better is what dentistry is all about, and the support of an outstanding DSO can make all the difference in accomplishing that goal.

 The support team in a dental service organization congratulates each other on another job well done.